renatoathaydes/osgi-run/README.md

  [biz.aQute.bnd](https://github.com/bndtools/bnd/blob/master/biz.aQute.bnd.gradle)),
 then run it with osgi-run.

+> Versions prior to 1.4.3 applied the 'osgi' plugin automatically, but since 1.4.3 any of the above will work.

-Plenty of examples are available in the [osgi-run-test](osgi-run-test/) directory.
+Plenty of examples are available in the [osgi-run-test](osgi-run-test/) directory (all examples use the 'osgi' plugin, except [build-with-subprojects](osgi-run-test/build-with-subprojects) which uses 'org.dm.bundle').

 ## Apply the osgi-run plugin